bxparks/AceTimeTools/README.md

 The `validate.py` script allows us to validate the processing of the TZ Database through the Python implementation of the AceTime `ZoneProcessor` classes.
-The Python implementation is called `ZoneSpecifier` (a previous naming convention used in the C++ version which did not make it over the Python world).
+The Python implementation is called `ZoneProcessor` (a previous naming convention used in the C++ version which did not make it over the Python world).
 This functionality was previously inside `tzcompiler.py` itself before it was extracted out into `validate.py` to reduce the complexity of the `tzcompiler.py`